writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 ### Submit Page and Display Next

-Once a page is filled, you can submit the questions in the current page and move on to the next by submitting a request to the [Update an Interview Page's Answers](link).
+Once a page is filled, you can submit the questions on the current page and move on to the next by submitting a request to the [Update an Interview Page's Answers](link).
+With this endpoint, you can save and go to either the previous, same, or next page.
+In the following example, you see a request for the next page:

 **Request:**
 ```curl